Nome, Alaska: History

-Pre-history
+Pre-Goldrush

-Inupiat hunted for game on the west coast of Alaska from prehistoric times and there is recent archeological evidence to suggest that there was an Inupiat settlement at Nome, known in Inupiat as Sitnasuak, before the discovery of gold.
+Inupiat hunted for game on the west coast of Alaska from prehistoric times.
+There is recent archeological evidence to suggest that there was an Inupiat settlement at Nome, known in Inupiat as Sitnasuak, before the discovery of gold.

 Gold rush

 In the summer of 1898, the "Three Lucky Swedes": Norwegian-American Jafet Lindeberg, and two naturalized American citizens of Swedish birth, Erik Lindblom and John Brynteson, discovered gold on Anvil Creek.
 News of the discovery reached the outside world that winter.
 By 1899, Nome had a population of 10,000 and the area was organized as the Nome mining district.
-In that year, gold was found in the beach sands for dozens of miles along the coast at Nome, which spurred the stampede to new heights.
+In 1899, gold was found in the beach sands for dozens of miles along the coast at Nome, which spurred the stampede to new heights.
 Thousands more people poured into Nome during the spring of 1900 aboard steamships from the ports of Seattle and San Francisco.
 By 1900, a tent city on the beaches and on the treeless coast reached 48 km, from Cape Rodney to Cape Nome.
-In June of that year, Nome averaged 1000 newcomers a day.
+In June 1900, Nome averaged 1,000 newcomers a day.

-In 1899, Charles D. Lane founded Wild Goose Mining & Trading Co.
-His company constructed the Wild Goose Railroad from Nome to Dexter Discovery; it was extended (1906-1908) to the village of Shelton, also known as Lanes Landing.
+In 1899, Charles D. Lane founded the Wild Goose Mining & Trading Co.
+His company constructed the Wild Goose Railroad from Nome to Dexter Discovery.
+It was extended in 1906–1908 to the village of Shelton, also known as Lanes Landing.